unicef/magicbox/docs/admin/github-workflow.rst

 - If you don't have admin access to a repository but still want to track its detailed code health analysis, go to its README on GitHub, click on its Maintainability badge to open its Code Climate report, and hit *Star* to add this repository to your Code Climate dashboard.
 If unclear, `see this guide <https://docs.codeclimate.com/docs/adding-an-oss-repo-to-your-dashboard#section-adding-an-oss-repo-to-your-dashboard>`_.

-- If you are a core developer or maintainer, read this article to make better use of Code Climate in your pull request workflow: https://docs.codeclimate.com/docs/workflow
+- If you are a core developer or maintainer, `read this article <https://docs.codeclimate.com/docs/workflow>`_ to make better use of Code Climate in your pull request workflow.

-- Advanced features with *review comments*: https://docs.codeclimate.com/docs/github-pull-requests#section-pull-request-review-comments
+- Explore advanced features with `review comments <https://docs.codeclimate.com/docs/github-pull-requests#section-pull-request-review-comments>`_.

  4. The last step is to embed the **maintainability and test coverage badges** to GitHub.
  Head to your repository on Code Climate and click on *Repo Settings* > *Badges*.